Locating the Son Panzer III in Air Imagery

 Another enlargement of the same 19 September photograph showing the objects that are just visible at the top of the 17 September image.
 These may be destroyed German vehicles, and the pock-marked ground nearby suggests possible air-to-ground strafing.

 This is the second ground-level photograph of the Panzer III, which appeared some years ago on a website that has since been taken down.
-It originates with the US Army Signals Corps.
-These were the first grave plots to be dug; the cemetery was subsequently enlarged.
+It clearly places the tank beyond - east of - the cemetery.
+At that time, the photo was sourced to the US Army Signals Corps.
 In the background are the houses on Vresselseweg.
 The trees follow the course of the River Dommel.
 The Panzer III, arrowed, was identified in the original photo caption.

-This low-level air photograph of the cemetery was taken after it was enlarged.
-The red spot marks the approximate location from which the previous photo was taken.
+In this low-level air photograph of the cemetery, the red spot marks the approximate location from which the previous photo was taken.
 The course of Waterhoef is also clear.
 But this image also shows that Waterhoef crossed a deep-banked stream which ran into the River Dommel.
 Google Earth reveals that this stream no longer exists.
 It was presumably drained and filled in at some stage in the post-war period.

 This photograph, from 19 September, brings together the elements contained in the previous images.
 It shows the lane, Waterhoef, the stream, the cemetery, the River Dommel, the houses along Vresselseweg and, finally, the disabled Panzer III.
 It stood only yards from the river.

-A reasonable hypothesis as to the Panzer III's fate would be that two tanks crossed the field beyond Wolfswinkel and at least one reached Waterhoef.
-The crew, unfamiliar with the area, then followed the lane, believing it to be an escape route.
-In fact, they were driving into a lethal cul-de-sac.
-Having crossed the stream at the end of Waterhoef, they were confronted by the Dommel.
-Seeking a way out, they turned south towards the intersection of the stream and the river.
-At this point, there would probably have been a bridge that was strong enough for farm vehicles but not a 25-ton tank.
-So they turned around with the intention of heading north.
-It was at this point that they came under attack from the air.
+The Panzer III crossed the stream at the end of Waterhoef only to be confronted by the Dommel.
+Seeking a way out, it turned south towards the intersection of the stream and the river, which may also have been the crossing point for those who swam or roped to the other side (note the object in the river - possibly German equipment).
+At this point, there would probably have been a bridge over the stream that was strong enough for farm vehicles but not a 25-ton tank.
+So the driver turned around with the intention of heading north.
+It was at this point that the Panzer III came under attack from the air.

 The Panzer III's location immediately next to the Dommel is difficult to make out in this photograph because the camera angle is so low.
 The near bank of the river is nothing more than a faint line; the far bank is hard to see because the vegetation on both banks is identical - at least in a black and white image.
 Again the houses in the background help to frame this location: